ANSSI-FR/libecc/README.md

 	$ USE_ISO14888_3_ECRDSA=1 make
 </pre>

+ECDH (Elliptic Curve Diffie--Hellman) variants are also implemented in the library.
+Classical ECDH over Weierstrass curves is implemented in the form of ECC-CDH (Elliptic Curve Cryptography Cofactor Diffie--Hellman) as described in [section 5.7.1.2 of the NIST SP 800-56A Rev. 3](https://csrc.nist.gov/publications/detail/sp/800-56a/rev-3/final) standard.
+Montgomery curves based algorithms (Curve25519 and Curve448) are included as specified in [RFC7748](https://datatracker.ietf.org/doc/html/rfc7748), although the implementation somehow diverges from the canonical ones as u coordinates on the curve quadratic twist are rejected (this is due to the underlying usage of isogenies to handle Montgomery curves).
+This divergence does not impact the ECDH use case though.

-Advanced usages of this library also include the possible implementation of elliptic curve based Diffie--Hellman protocols as well as any algorithm on top of prime fields based elliptic curves (or prime fields, or rings of integers).
+Advanced usages of this library also include the possible implementation of elliptic curve based protocols as well as any algorithm on top of prime fields based elliptic curves (or prime fields, or rings of integers).
+Many examples are present in the [src/examples](src/examples) folder, notable ones being:
+  * Pollard--Rho, Miller--Rabin and square residues over finite fields.
+  * The RSA cryptosystem as defined in the PKCS#1 [RFC8017](https://datatracker.ietf.org/doc/html/rfc8017) standard.
+This implementation also comes with the integration of deprecated hash functions such as MD2, MD4, MD5, SHA-1 and so on in order to be compliant with existing signatures (e.g. in X.509).
+These primitives are **not** included in the core library on purpose: they are **dangerous and broken** and must only be used for tests purposes.
+  * The DSA cryptosystem as defined in [FIPS 186-4](https://csrc.nist.gov/publications/detail/fips/186/4/final).
+  * The SSS (Shamir Secret Sharing) algorithm over a prime field of 256 bits.

 Compared to other cryptographic libraries providing such features, the differentiating points are:

   * A focus on code readability and auditability.
 The code is pure C99,